kdichev/gatsby-beer-shop/src/pages/index.md

 templateKey: index-page
 title: Øl for Ølelskere
 image: /img/dsc_4321.jpg
-heading: Great coffee with a conscience
+heading: Øl for Ølelskere
 subheading: Dansk og International Øl
 mainpitch:
   title: Why Høkeren?
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Hokeren is the beer store for everyone who believes that great beer shouldn't just taste good, it should do good too.
+We source all of our beer directly from small scale sustainable breweries and make sure part of the profits are reinvested in their communities.
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: Hokeren is the ultimate spot for beer lovers who want to learn about their beer’s origin and support the small breweries that grew it.
+We take beer production and brewing seriously and we’re glad to pass that knowledge to anyone.
+We want to keep the traditions that made the Danish beer so famous.
 intro:
   blurbs:
     - image: /img/coffee.png